 Camping at Rainbow Springs:

 The campgrounds at Rainbow Springs are nice.
 It is located seven miles from the head spring (main swimming area), so you can't really ride your bike there.
 You need to drive the car, but we went there and back many times.
 The campgrounds are split into two parts, one off to the right (loop A) and one off to the left (loop B), with the park building in the middle.
 The sites to the left (1-43) is a much nicer area than the other side.
 Most sites are shady and offer some privacy because of the surrounding trees and bushes.
 We stayed in site 30 the first time we camped there and we liked it.
-The second trip there we stayed in site number 6 and loved it.
-The best sites are on the outer back ring and are backed up to all woods.
-They are sites 6-21.
 Site 30 is directly across from the camp restroom (which we don't really use), but just about any site in that side of the campground is nice.
 Loop A seems to be mostly tent campers.
 There is very little shade or privacy at those sites.
 You can ride your bike down to the river (where the tubing starts from).
 You could swim in there if you wanted to, but I didn't see anyone doing it.
 The campgrounds offer a full hook-up and the spaces are good size.
 My only one complaint about camping here was that campers in the next row over had an inflatable movie screen and they would show an outdoor movie on it every night around 9 pm.
 The problem is that they had the volume up so loud that even in our trailer with our air running we could hear their movie.
 It was quite annoying and selfish of them.
 I don't think it's good camping etiquette to play something so loud and annoy your neighbors.

 Within the campground there is a swimming area in the Rainbow River.
 It's a small area, but great for taking a dip and cooling off if you don't feel like making the trek over to the main springhead.
 Several times, we rode our bikes down to the river and dunked in to cool off.
 The bike ride is just a few minutes.
 The water is crystal clear and shallow, so it's good for smaller children.
 There are stairs that lead into the water.
 It's the same place where tubers get in to tube the river.